masukomi/gpup/README.md

 `gpup` solves that problem.
 It's a bash function (should work in zsh too) that does the right thing.
-Assuming you're following the standard workflow of *only doing work on topic branches*, and only ever pushing with force to those topic branches.
+Assuming you're following the standard workflow of *only doing work on topic branches*, and when you do push with force it's only to those topic branches.

-How does it work.
+How does it work?
 Simple, it gives you a better and easier habit, and doesn't assume your git repo is configured correctly.

 The next time you need to do a `git push` or `git push -f` just type `gpup` (or `gpup -f`) instead.
 You don't need to follow that with anything.
 It'll do the right thing (see Usage).

+## G.PU.D - Git PUll Down
+After typing `gpup` a few thousand times you start wanting an equivalent for pulling. `gpud`, like `gpup` always pulls from a branch with the same name as the current one, on a remote named `origin`.
+That's it.

 ## Installation.
 Assuming you use bash then just clone this repo and add